umeshkumhar/backupdr-client/docs/StorageArrayAPI.md

 # **GetArrayTypes**
 > ListArrayTypeRest GetArrayTypes(ctx, )
 Get all supported storage array types from appliances.
-It requires Storage View right.
+It requires backupdr.managementServers.viewStorage IAM permission

 ### Required Parameters
 This endpoint does not need any parameter.